zackmore/writer/readme.md

 # writer

 Yet another static blog generator.
 I just need a simple tool that can turn my markdown files to html files, and put them directly at the server root path.
-And also my requirements are very simple at first: no category/tags support, no additional increment build.
-These features will be implement later.
+And also my requirements are very simple at first: only pagination, no category/tags support, no additional increment build.
+But these features will be implement later.

 ## Usage

 -   `python cli.py init`

     Created needed paths

 -   `python cli.py build [-p] [filepath, filepath, ...]`

     Build Htmls

 -   `python cli.py help`

     Show help information

 ## Documentation

-Basically the `Writer.py` is for about pages, the `Tools.py` is for other addtional functions.
+Basically the `Writer.py` is for all things about pages, the `Tools.py` is for other addtional functions.

 When you `python cli.py init`, follows will happen: